Overview of Cutaneous Porphyrias

 (See also Overview of Porphyrias.)

 Porphyria cutanea tarda (PCT)

 Congenital erythropoietic porphyria (CEP—see table Some Less Common Porphyrias)

 X-linked protoporphyria (XLPP), sometimes regarded as a clinical variant of EPP

-In all cutaneous porphyrias except EPP and XLPP, cutaneous photosensitivity manifests as fragile skin and bullous eruptions.
+In all cutaneous porphyrias except erythropoietic protoporphyria and X-linked protoporphyria, cutaneous photosensitivity manifests as fragile skin and bullous eruptions.
 Skin changes generally occur on sun-exposed areas (eg, face, neck, dorsal aspects of hands and forearms) or traumatized skin.
 The cutaneous reaction is insidious, and often patients are unaware of the connection to sun exposure.
-In contrast, the photosensitivity in EPP and XLPP occurs within minutes or hours after sun exposure, manifesting as a burning pain that persists for hours, without any blistering and often without any objective signs on the skin.
+In contrast, the photosensitivity in erythropoietic protoporphyria and X-linked protoporphyria occurs within minutes or hours after sun exposure, manifesting as a burning pain that persists for hours, without any blistering and often without any objective signs on the skin.
 However, swelling and erythema may occur.
 Chronic liver disorders are common in cutaneous porphyrias.

-The cutaneous porphyrias are all accompanied by elevated total plasma porphyrins, and are specifically diagnosed by measurements of porphyrins in RBCs, plasma, urine, and stool, as well as by genetic or enzyme analysis.
+The cutaneous porphyrias are all accompanied by elevated total plasma porphyrins, and are specifically diagnosed by measurements of porphyrins in red blood cells, plasma, urine, and stool, as well as by genetic or enzyme analysis.
 Treatment involves avoidance of sunlight, measures to protect the skin, and sometimes other treatments directed according to the specific diagnosis.

 Some Less Common Porphyrias

 |Drug Name||Select Trade|